santm/blog/content/blog/2018-05-21-day-2-shillong.md

 ---
-title : "Day 2 - Shillong "
+title : 'Shillong, Day-2 -- Assam & Meghalaya Trip 2018'
+subtitle: 'Drive to Shillong from Guwahati and exploring Shillong'
 slug : "2018-05-21-day-2-shillong"
 published : 2018-05-21T11:29:00+05:30
-author : "Pamela Bhattacharya" tags : [ "Shillong", "assam", "police bazar", "zoom car", "meghalaya", "road trip", "Umiam lake",] featured_image : "/images/featured/Shillong.jpg"
+author : "Pamela Bhattacharya" tags : [ "Shillong", "assam", "police bazar", "zoom car", "meghalaya", "road trip", "Umiam lake"]
+categories: [Travel, India, Meghalaya] featured_image : "/images/featured/Shillong.jpg"
 ---
 We started early morning with a drive to pick-up point of our rented car.
 This place was in such an area where proper roads were not there….it was full of potholes and filled with rainwater from previous rains.
 One thing is there Guwahati inner roads are not great and even city is not that clean...full of plastics.
 Anyways we zoomed out from that place without much wastage of time and hit the highway.